js-ferguson/myBlog/README.md

 ```
 Then use the development server by running the app and going to localhost:5000.

-If you are deploying locally for production, endure debugging either unset or set to False
+If you are deploying locally for production, ensure debugging is either unset or set to False

 For deployment on your own server, you can add the environment variables to either your .bachrc or .bash_profile.
 My preference however, is to keep the environment variables in a separate file and source it from .bash_profile

 1. Create a new file named ~/.config/noFolio/config

 ```
-user@somecoolhostname:~$ mkdir ~/.config/noFolio && touch ~/.config/noFolio/config
+user@somecoolhostname:~$ mkdir -p ~/.config/noFolio && touch ~/.config/noFolio/config
 ```

 2. Copy the contents of the config file located in the projects root directory to your new config file.